 - 1.16 The process of sustainability appraisal also incorporates the requirements of the EU Strategic Environmental Assessment (SEA) Directive.
-To meet this requirement, officers must start by considering whether or not the neighbourhood development plan is likely to have a significant effect on the environment. - 1.17 The neighbourhood development plan might have significant environmental effects.
-Accordingly, the neighbourhood plan sustainability appraisal will incorporate the requirements of an environmental assessment, in line with the SEA Directive.
+To meet this requirement, officers must start by considering whether or not the Neighbourhood Plan is likely to have a significant effect on the environment. - 1.17 The Neighbourhood Plan might have significant environmental effects.
+Accordingly, the Neighbourhood Plan sustainability appraisal will incorporate the requirements of an environmental assessment, in line with the SEA Directive.
 A copy of the SEA Screening Determination is provided as Appendix 3 to this report. - 1.18 To show how the requirements of the SEA Directive are met during the appraisal process, a checklist is provided in the Quality Assurance Checklist (Appendix 2).